WiktorPietrzynski/Austera_template/README.md

 # Austera
 ## PSD to HTML5 and CSS3
-This template was mainly for desktop, but I decided to make it responsive.
+This template was primarily intended for desktops, but I chose to code it responsive.

-That's why it's not "pixel-perfect".
+Therefore, it is not "pixel perfect".

 Template: https://symu.co/freebies/templates-4/austera-psd-template/